quarto-dev/quarto-web/docs/get-started/computations/_computations-jupyter.md

 The Plotly cell visualizes GDP and life expectancy data from a single year (2007).
 Let's plot another year side-by-side for comparison and add some captions and subcaptions.
 Since this will produce a wider visualization we'll also use the `column` option to lay it out across the entire page (rather than being constrained to the body text column).

-There are quite a few changes to the code---copy and paste the below into the notebook if you want to try these changes locally:
+There are quite a few changes to this cell.
+Copy and paste the below into the notebook if you want to try these changes locally:

 ``` python
 #| label: fig-gapminder